 Reds

-The 2014 Lawer Knights Valley, Betsy’s Vineyard Syrah is noticeable dark red in the glass – meaty with aromas of blackberry, black currant, spiced plum and dark chocolate.
+The 2014 Lawer Knights Valley, Betsy’s Vineyard Syrah is noticeable dark red in the glass; its nose is meaty with additional aromas of blackberry, black currant, spiced plum and dark chocolate.
 Also, dessert spices.
 Noticeable is this wine’s pleasing texture, certainly helped by a few years of age.
-Concentrated but remarkably well balanced everything is harmoniously integrated – fruit, acidity and structure.
+Concentrated but remarkably well balanced everything is harmoniously integrated including fruit, acidity and structure.
 Features a suppleness from start to finish with finer grained tannins, darker fruit and some darker spices showing on the finish.
-A pleasure to drink.
+This is a pleasure to drink.

-The 2016 Lawer Vineyard Select Oakville Cabernet Sauvignon shows a bouquet with some character – offers aromas of cigar smoke, tobacco leaf with hints of crushed black pepper.
-On the palate, a hint of jalapeno, albeit subtle, is complemented nicely by mouthwatering and juicy red fruit tones.
+The 2016 Lawer Vineyard Select Oakville Cabernet Sauvignon is deep ruby; the bouquet clearly offers some character, attributes that are not associated with being over ripe.
+These scents include cigar smoke, tobacco leaf and hints of crushed black pepper.
+On the palate there is a note of jalapeno, albeit subtle, it is complemented nicely by mouthwatering and juicy red fruit tones.
 Flavors of red cherry and raspberry linger on the finish.
 Nicely integrated tannins here.
-Not harsh.
+No harsh texture.
+Built to drink now, but also built to age.

 —